lukeivie/gifted-api/README.md

 A simple API to track giftlists for others, and wishlists for yourself.

-## Note
-This is just a work in progress to familiarize myself with building APIs in Node.
+*Note: This is just a work in progress to familiarize myself with building APIs in Node.*